 My portrait sketches represent my lighter, humorous, more whimsical and spontaneous side.
 I create them mainly at night after a long day of painting, having left the studio and relaxing around the house.
 They just make me laugh, and the reason for their being is no more complicated than that.

 Read the entire article here.

-“Karen’s painterly style is totally unique and intriguing, with a fearless use of color and contrast and a solid sense of drawing and perspective.
-We are delighted to add Karen to our roster of exceptional artists from all over the country and are certain Houston collectors will be equally enthralled with her paintings.”
+“Karen’s painterly style is totally unique and intriguing, with a fearless use of color and contrast and a solid sense of drawing and perspective.”

 “Every time I walk in my home office, I look at the wall and say, “God I love that painting!!”
 A big shout out to the art Gods for creating you.”